Principled Identification of Structural Dynamic Models: Summary and Concluding Remarks

 In this paper, we have proposed a different perspective on identification in dynamic macroeconomic models.
-Instead of identification via restrictions, identification is achieved by solving an optimization problem.
-The maximum-correlation criterion maximizes the average correlation between structural shocks and the corresponding reduced-form innovations, and it leads to an order- and scale-invariant identification scheme (OASIS).
+Instead of relying solely on hard restrictions, the mapping between structural shocks and designated target variables can be characterized as the solution to an explicit optimization problem.
+The maximum-correlation criterion selects the orthogonal rotation that maximizes the average correlation between structural shocks and their targets, leading to the Order- and Scale-Invariant Scheme (OASIS).

-Reinterpreting the zero restrictions in a Cholesky decomposition as first-order conditions to an optimization problem shows that the maximum-correlation objective is closely related to the implicit optimization problem solved by Cholesky identification.
-It follows that a key characteristic of Cholesky identification is that it will generate a relatively large average correlation between structural shocks and the corresponding reduced-form shocks, regardless of the assumed causal ordering of variables.
-A relatively high average correlation between structural shocks and the corresponding reduced-form innovations is sensible from an economic perspective, which may help explain why Cholesky identification tends to produce sensible impulse response functions.
-We have also shown that the average correlation between structural shocks and reduced-form shocks is nearly identical for all variable orderings in Cholesky identification, such that the choice of causal ordering can be reinterpreted as a choice for distributing the average correlation over dimensions.

-The OASIS identification maximizes the average correlation between structural shocks and reduced-form shocks.
-This provides a unique orthonormal rotation that avoids the ordering assumptions required by recursive Cholesky schemes.
-Both Cholesky and OASIS are scale-invariant, but only OASIS is order-invariant, which makes it especially well-suited for settings where the ordering of variables is arbitrary or where components are measured on different scales.

-We established several theoretical results for OASIS and Cholesky, and the relationships between them.
-The patterns predicted by the analytical results are evident in empirical applications, including the many empirical SVARs we revisited.

-Beyond conventional SVARs, OASIS is also applicable to local projections and the proxy VAR framework.
-OASIS can also be combined with other identification strategies, such as long-run and sign restrictions.
-While this is unlikely to have a simple tractable solution, it will avoid the problem of multiple admissible solutions, see \citet{FryPagan:2011}.
+By reinterpreting the zero restrictions of a Cholesky decomposition as the first-order conditions of a sequential optimization problem, we show that recursive identification implicitly solves a constrained version of the maximum-correlation objective.
+Their shared objective helps explain why various Cholesky schemes tend to produce broadly similar impulse responses.
+Furthermore, because the aggregate correlation is nearly identical across all orderings, the choice of causal ordering effectively reduces to a choice of how to distribute that correlation across shocks.
+By explicitly maximizing this correlation without recursive constraints, OASIS provides a unique, order- and scale-invariant orthogonal rotation.
+This makes it an ideal diagnostic baseline when the causal ordering is ambiguous.
+Our theoretical results are strongly supported by the twenty-two empirical SVAR studies we revisited.